 Emerging psychoses, mania, other psychiatric symptoms

-If you experience these or any other symptoms of concern, call your medical provider or 911 immediately.
+If you experience these or any other severe symptoms of concern, call your medical provider or 911 immediately.

 How Has the Pharmaceutical Industry Changed Over the Years?